The Best Boot Socks You Can Buy (CHUP vs Smartwool vs Darn Tough)

 Hylete Mid Calf Athletic Sock Highlights

-- Those willing to pay a few bucks more per pair than your average Costco Athletic Bag-o-Socks for something that is actually worthy of the “performance” accolade.
+- Much better quality than your average Costco Athletic Bag-o-Socks for something actually worthy of the “performance” accolade

-As mentioned above, you get a hell of a lot of sock for the price point and even if they don’t make your daily boot rotation, they are exceptionally nice in the gym, even if they don’t win any beauty pageants.
+As mentioned above, you get a hell of a lot of socks for the price point, and even if they don’t make your daily boot rotation, they are exceptionally nice in the gym, even if they don’t win any beauty pageants.

 CHUP Socks Highlights